Hermon Lagman

 Hermon Castelar Lagman (February 12, 1945 – disappeared May 11, 1977) was a Filipino labor lawyer best known for his role in the Philippine labor sector's resistance against the dictatorship of Ferdinand Marcos, which resulted in his forced disappearance in 1977.
 In 1992, he was among the first batch of 65 Martial Law era martyrs to be honored by having their names engraved on the Wall of Remembrance at the Philippines Bantayog ng mga Bayani memorial.

 Education

 Lagman took up an undergraduate degree and later studied law at the University of the Philippines Diliman, where he was senior editor of the Philippine Collegian and later became editor-in-chief of the Law Register, the official paper of the law students at the University of the Philippines.
+While in the University, he became a member of the Alpha Phi Beta Fraternity.

 Career

 Upon passing the Philippine bar exams in 1971, Lagman immediately got into labor law, volunteering his services to the Citizens’ Legal Aid Society in the Philippines and eventually becoming a founding member of the Free Legal Assistance Group.

 When President Ferdinand Marcos declared martial law in September 1972, Lagman was among the first to be arrested, and remained a political detainee for two months.
 He would later be briefly arrested again in 1976.

 As a lawyer, Lagman is best remembered for being the legal counsel to many of the labor unions which spearheaded the 1975 La Tondeña Distillery strike, which was one of the first major open acts of resistance against the Marcos dictatorship and an important turning point for the period.